Himachal Pradesh – Culture and Tradition

 The state is bordered by Jammu and Kashmir on the north, Punjab on the west and south-west, Haryana and Uttar Pradesh on the south, Uttarakhand on the south-east and by the Tibet Autonomous Region on the east.

-Its most of the snow-draped peaks, hilltops, banks of lakes and rivers, or natural caves have been considered as sacred as the Adobe of Gods.
+Most of the snow-draped peaks, hilltops, banks of lakes and rivers, or natural caves have been considered as sacred as the Adobe of Gods.
 It is also popularly known as “Dev Bhoomi” or Land of Gods.

 Himachal Pradesh has been inhabited by human beings since the dawn of civilization.
 It has a rich and varied history which can be divided into several distinct eras.
 Himachal Pradesh region was called ‘Deva Bhoomi’.
 In the early period, tribes like the Koilis, Halis, Dagis, Dhaugris, Dasa, Khasas, Kinnars, and Kirats inhabited it.